impresso/impresso-text-acquisition/docs/_build/html/_sources/architecture.rst.txt

 Data packaging
 **************

 The JSON data produced by ``TextImporter`` are packaged into ``.bz2`` archives for efficient storage.
 Each archive consists of one JSON-line file, where each line contains a JSON document.
-The JSON schemas are described **here**.
+The JSON schemas are described `here <https://github.com/impresso/impresso-schemas>`_.

 In Impresso we use an S3 solution for distributed storage to store newspaper data and accessed them at processing time.